albert12132/albertwu.org/README.md

 * `make pub-assets`: publishes public assets (like CSS and JS)
 * `make pub-index`: publishes index.html
+* `app-%`: creates a directory structure for a new app
 * `destroy`: removes all published materials

 Contents